-- For medical groups not meeting standard participation or contribution requirements. - Groups that do not meet Aetna standard participation or contribution requirements are eligible to enroll for medical coverage during an annual open enrollment period. - Groups must be submitted between November 15 and December 15 of each year for a January 1 effective date.

-- Other Underwriting Guidelines still apply for all coverages including Medical. - Groups must provide the quarterly wage and tax statement. - Groups must be complete and have all requirements in by December 15.
+- For medical groups not meeting standard participation or contribution requirements. - Groups that do not meet Aetna's standard participation or contribution requirements are eligible to enroll for medical coverage during an annual open enrollment period. - Groups must be submitted between November 15 and December 15 of each year for a January 1 effective date. - Other Underwriting Guidelines still apply for all coverages including Medical. - Groups must provide the quarterly wage and tax statement (see Tax Documents section for requirements) and attestation form indicating Aetna is the only carrier offered to the group. - Standard W-2 rules apply. - Groups must be complete and have all requirements in by December 15.
 No exceptions for missing items. - Ancillary coverage (dental) along with medical may be included during this open enrollment period.
 Standard participation and contribution requirements apply to ancillary coverage. - Groups that don't meet our standard participation or contribution requirements will be denied coverage outside of this open enrollment period.

-Option sales along other carriers
+Option sales alongside other carriers

-- Participation guidelines must be met for a group to qualify for coverage for all plans.
-See Participation Medical section. - Our option sale participation requirements must be met and are market specific. - Employees covered by the same employer on another group policy are not considered a valid waiver. - Plan design should not promote adverse selection relative to other options being offered. - Groups that do not meet participation are eligible to enroll during open enrollment, November 15th through December 15th, for a January 1st effective date.
+- Participation must be met for a group to qualify for coverage for all plans.
+See Participation Medical section. - Employees covered by the same employer on another group policy are not considered a valid waiver. - Plan design should not promote adverse selection relative to other options being offered. - Groups that do not meet participation are eligible to enroll during open enrollment, November 15th through December 15th, for a January 1st effective date.